An Idiot’s Guide To Bad Faith Insurance Claims

 When you file an insurance damage claim and it turns into a bad faith insurance claim, you can actually be compensated an amount larger than the original face value of your policy.

-When you pay for an insurance policy, you’re doing it because you want to be prepared for the unexpected.
+When you pay for an insurance policy, you’re doing it because you want to be prepared and able to make a claim for the unexpected.
 You’re doing it because you believe the insurance company will compensate you when unexpected events occur.

 If you can prove an insurance company is failing to fulfill implied duties, then you may be able to file a bad faith insurance claim.